nasa-jpl/sstmp/README.md

 1. Clone this repository
 1. Change to the directory containing `skaffold.yaml` : `cd src`
 1. Configure your storage settings.
 Open `volumes-example.yaml` in an editor, follow instructions in the comments, and save it as `volumes.yaml`.
-1. Run `kubectl apply -k https://github.com/argoproj/argo/manifests/base/crds/minimal`, for complicated reasons.
-Hopefully this step can be removed.
-1. Install SSTMP: run `skaffold run`
+1. Install SSTMP: run `skaffold run --status-check`

 Otherwise, you may want to follow the [more detailed instructions which start from a bare Ubuntu installation](SETUP_ubuntu.md).